Freedom is never free.

 In night-abandoned Cheyenne I found a room with the indecent charm of an interrogation cell.
 A television set that hung from the ceiling by chains buzzed incessantly.
 A heater was stuck on cold, rattle, and blow.
 The dogs had to be dragged through the door, which was a threshold of terror for them also.
 After long minutes of hysteria, they crowded around me on the frigid bed, and I hung onto them through the night, paralyzed by my own stunning fear of the black road to my father’s death that waited outside.

 In the early, early brightness, we fled.
 A minute’s delay might have broken my glassy hold on the steering wheel.
-Westward we fled, into the shining mountain plains of Wyoming, into a lens of the whitest fog that had replaced the town of Laramie.
+Westward we fled, into the shining mountain plains of Wyoming, into a lens of the whitest fog that had engulfed the town of Laramie.
 The truck burrowed through that heavenly cloud; a brief journey through peace, but the phone call to my father’s death waited at home and the disgrace of my flight caused my heart to beat wretchedly.

 Home: a slow and quiet Saturday afternoon.
 I ached to be invisible to my neighbors.
 I wanted to drive into the country where failure has no meaning, but I parked behind the house – a place of poor countenance – a yard of packed mud that somehow gives life to an old broken cottonwood.
 Why, out of all the miles of western brush and rock is this place home, when any scrap of earth could do as well?